VAT Reform Overview: What's Changed and Why It Matters

 Rwanda Previous Law (N° 049/2023) VS. New Amendments (N° 009/2025)

-On 29 May 2025, Rwanda enacted significant amendments to its Value-Added Tax (VAT) regime through Law No. 009/2025, which revises Article 8 of Law No. 049/2023.
 This legislative update marks a pivotal shift in how VAT exemptions are granted and regulated, affecting a wide range of industries and signaling the government's intention to broaden the tax base, promote transparency, and encourage targeted economic activity.

-Key Highlights of the Reform
+Key Highlights of the Rwanda VAT Reform

 Removal of Key VAT Exemptions